ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

         }
     }
 ~~~~
-{: #fig-push-2 artwork-align="center" title="Content of the Pushed Update from 0 to 105"}
+{: #fig-push-2 artwork-align="left" title="Content of the Pushed Update from 0 to 105"}

 As the latest version has sequence number 106, the ALTO server sends another
 PUSH_PROMISE in the same stream that is left open when creating the TIPS view to